Case Map

 Workspace and summary review

-Open Workspace mode when you need more room, then use Map Summary to review the organized story before working with your lawyer or preparing for a hearing.
+Open Workspace mode when you need more room, then use Map Summary to review the organized story before working with your lawyer or preparing questions for a hearing or self-help appointment.

 Review-first by design